 It wouldn't take much for mussels to get established in the Okanagan.
 A single female zebra or quagga mussel can produce 1 million eggs a year!
 In warmer waters, like Lake Mead, Nevada, there have been six to eight reproductive cycles a year.

-The Okanagan's calcium-rich waters give it the beautiful colour.
-The warmth makes it a popular destination for water recreation and together, they put the region at high-risk!
+The Okanagan's calcium-rich, warm waters contribute to its beautiful color and make it a popular spot for recreation, but this combination also puts the region at high risk.